David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 How to do a split squat

 Specifically you need to eat plenty of protein at each meal (and particularly after your workouts).
-Protein is best obtained from meat, fish, eggs, cheese and whey protein.
-You also need a decent amount of carbs.
+Protein is best obtained from meat, fish, eggs, milk, cheese and whey protein.
+You also need a decent amount of carbohydrates.
 But if you are looking for maximum fat loss you might want to adopt a low carb approach for 5 or 6 days of the week.
 Or just eat your dense starchy carbs (rice, oats, potatoes etc.) during your four hour ‘post workout window’.